 The work embodies a sense of presence in an ever changing, expansive atmosphere as transitions of all sorts; personal, interpersonal and global are considered.

 I’m using a variety of materials in the making of both 2-D and 3-D pieces which introduce spatial relationships between solid form and fluid circumstance.
 Oceans, land masses and rock formations, weighted in their history, can seem to be grounded in forever or actively dissipating, dispersing and vibrating into their surrounds.

 I became increasingly entranced with these forms, materials and processes as considerations of our reality have drastically shifted and set us into, often unsettling, new states of being.
-Engaging here with the broad picture of what it looks to navigate our conditions politically, socially, culturally and even in thinking of the impact of natural disasters, speaks to how we exist in tenuous, shifting, precarious times and how we see our evolving sense of truth.
+Engaging here with the broad picture of what it looks like to navigate our conditions politically, socially, culturally and even in thinking of the impact of natural disasters, speaks to how we exist in tenuous, shifting, precarious times and how we see our evolving sense of truth.

 Remnants and Other Elevated Parts

 In the Remnants and Other Elevated Parts series, I’m using a variety of materials and processes, freely transitioning between 2-D and 3-D. The unlikely combination; vintage and antique textiles alongside more contemporary materials; fabrics from second hand shops, kitschy oil cloth, glossy vinyl and polyfoam feels paradoxical in nature, like a historical timeline happening all at once.
 I like weaving together layers of the handmade with equal attention to the mass produced.

 The textiles, being from all over the world including India, France, Japan and the United States have a way of intertwining in relation to form and aesthetics which roots the work in this conceptual conversation.